Bristol Rail Campaign: Electrification to Weston-super-Mare

 The Great Western Main Line, the major railway between London and Bristol, was electrified in the 2010s as part of a major upgrade scheme.
 The entire line between London Paddington, Bristol Temple Meads and Cardiff Central was due to be electrified by 2017, as was the line between Temple Meads and Parkway.
 However, FoSBR are concerned that since the new electric Intercity Express Programme (IEP) trains will not be able to operate beyond Bristol, direct services between London and Weston-super-Mare will be discontinued.
 FoSBR therefore support the extension of electrification to Weston-super-Mare, and of the Severn Beach Line, to provide passengers with "better, more reliable services".

 FoSBR also supported the building of the Stoke Gifford depot for Intercity Express Trains, against local opposition.
 550 local residents signed a petition against the depot, citing light, noise and water pollution concerns.
 FoSBR released a joint statement with Daniel Casey of the Green Party and Dave Wood of the National Union of Rail, Maritime and Transport Workers, saying that the residents' concerns were unfounded, noting several methods of noise/light/water pollution prevention that would be used, and also mentioning that the nearby motorways, Filton Airfield and night-time freight trains on the South Wales Main Line would all produce more background noise than the depot would.

 MetroWest

 Portishead Line

-FoSBR support the reopening of the Portishead Branch Line to passenger services.
+Bristol Rail Campaign supports the reopening of the Portishead Branch Line to passenger services.
 The line was closed in the 1960s, but was reopened in the early 2000s for freight trains to serve Royal Portbury Docks.
 The track beyond Pill is either overgrown or built over.

 In November 2019 North Somerset Council applied for a Development Consent Order to reopen this line.

 The scheme proposes an hourly train service from Portishead, calling at a new station at Pill and then Parson Street, Bedminster and Bristol Temple Meads.
 The Development Consent Order was authorised in November 2022.
 The additional funding and the start of construction remains subject to a decision on the project’s Full Business Case in 2024.

 Awards

-FoSBR hold awards ceremonies for people and organisations who have helped promote rail transport in the Bristol area.
+Bristol Rail Campaign has held awards ceremonies for people and organisations who have helped promote rail transport in the Bristol area.